sam1am/gmail-assist/readme.md

 ## Usage

+1. Customize the `prompt.txt` file as desired.
-1. Run the script by running `python gmail_assist.py`
+2. Run the script by running `python gmail_assist.py`
-2. The script will connect to the Gmail API and find *unread* emails *not already labeled* by the script.
+3. The script will connect to the Gmail API and find *unread* emails *not already labeled* by the script.
 They will be labeled based on their importance.

 ## License